codery12321/ece362/labs/lab09/README.md

 And this should produce a trace similar to that shown in Figure 5.
 The initial write prepares the MCP23008 to refer to register 0.
 The subsequent read indicates the setting of the IODIR register (which is 0xff, by default).
 You should see the value 0xff in element zero of the `data` array.

 ![Figure 6: An acknowledged 1-byte write to and 1-byte read from the MCP23008](images/figure6.png)
+*Figure 6: An acknowledged 1-byte write to and 1-byte read from the MCP23008*

 **Have a TA check you off for this step** (TA Instructions: have the student demonstrate back-to-back I2C write/read transactions that show the value of the IODIR register on the AD2 or oscilliscope).
 Ensure that the data shown on the scope trace is read into the array.